Frenzoid/DOD_Server/README.md

 - On a web pannel, with Portainer: Just make sure to set the proper variables before creating the container, join via remote console and type `$LAUNCHSERVER`.

 ## Configuration.
-By default, the game will generate an empty config file on `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini`, you can modify this file to change the server's config and restart it to apply them, if you are not fond with how Unreal servers work, you can find a template of this file, explainning each field on `/home/steamsrv/predodconfig/Game.ini`, or check this:
+By default, the game will generate an empty config file on `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini`, the container will automatically replace the config's fields with the env vars and paste it to `/home/steamsrv/predodconfig/Game.ini`, still, if you want to edit the file, to add more admins, etc.. just go to `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini` and edit the file, here's a template:

 ```
 [/Game/Dev/Libraries/Classes/Runtime/DragonsGameInstance.DragonsGameInstance_C]

 ;This config variable allows users to set server max players.
 Values are currently hardcoded set to 2 min and 250 max.
 If users do not define the max player count in Game.ini, the server defaults to 100.
 Please note, we have not yet stress tested our servers for max capacity!
-iServerMaxPlayers=maxPlayersValue
+iServerMaxPlayers=100
 ;range is 2-250

 ;This array config variable allows users to define who are admins.
 This must be set before the server is started.
 Add additional entries below the first.